kyranlewis/canada-fraud-data-analysis/README.md

 - What is the rise of Investment Fraud cases from 2021-2024
 - What are the most common fraud types by Age Group?

-My main Python tools I used for my analysis were
+My main Python tools I used for my analysis were;
 - Numpy
 - Pandas
 - Matplotlib